joatmon08/manning-book/README.md

 This repository includes code examples for
 *The Art of Infrastructure as Code*.

+> Note: For clarity and cost, some of the examples have been abbreviated.
+  As a result, not all infrastructure resources will register as healthy or error free.
+READMEs in each section will provide additional information.

 ## Prerequisites

 * Sign up for a Google Cloud Platform (GCP) account and project.
 Check out the